 We are doing a book club.
 Well, actually, it is a Book Club +.

 The #Metagame Book Club is an open book club for all educators and students.
 We will be using the hashtag #Metagame and #GBL for Twitter and all tagging in social media.
 The model for the book club is based on social network knowledge construction.
 Participating instructors will be able to be active in the book club in several ways from lurking (reading the discussions) to actively creating content.
 This will be a great opportunity for you as an educator to build your game based learning PLN (Personal Learning Network), learn about games and have some fun!
+The Metagame Book Club is a collaboration of ISTE Games and Simulations Network and Inevitable Instructors.

 This book club is focused on "metagaming," or the act of finding and using information beyond the game itself that can influence one's in-game decisions.
 In the context of education, we will be reading books, articles, websites, and blogs about gaming, or the "metagames" that can influence the way we employ games in education.
 While we acknowledge that no LARPer or role player would want to use a metagame while gaming, this book club serves as an "educational metagame" to inform our thinking about the future design of education with games in new and innovative ways.
 Topics related to the gamification of education, game-based learning, game studies, and Machinima (screen capture of game play) will be explored in different offerings of this book club.